sharepointoscar/devopsoscar.github.io/aboutme.md

   - /img/platforms.png: I work on all platforms, yes I do ;)
 ---

+  >You might be inclined to think **'Helo'** is a typo above.
+Well I'm delighted to tell you, it is not :)
+  It is an old mail server command and it is sent by a client to identify itself.
+I hereby identify myself.
+  >
+  >-Oscar

 OK I'll be honest, it's not easy writing about oneself but I'll do my best.

 I am married to a scientist, she was in grad school when we met.
 She runs her own lab, and writes grants to fund her research in molecular biology.
 We now have a daughter, she is turning 12 this year, and she loves skiing.
 She's won 3 medals this season as she is part of the Tahoe League.